The How to Guide

 - In most events there are official pictures taken that the sponsors can use afterwards

 Don’t give out the participant info, but sponsors are free to hang out at the event and be sure to include a short message to the sponsor in a thank-you note.
-Sponsor swag may be included in the goodie bag to an extent, but it should be something tasteful, not trashy and related to girls.
+Sponsor swag may be included in the goodie bag to an extent, but it should be something tasteful, not trashy and/or related to women.

 Who can organise a Rails Girls workshop?

 Anyone.
 What we look for is a group of people dedicated in making this a stellar first experience in the world of web making for women.
 What we hope to see is some (not all) of the following: